Home

 What Is Coaching?

-Coaching is a powerful tool that can help you to make changes in your business or career, improve your performance, enhance your relationships with others or develop specific skills.
-To further clarify exactly what is coaching, here are a couple of definitions from two well-known coaching experts:
+People engage in coaching for a variety of reasons.
+It can help you to make changes in your life, business or career, improve your performance, enhance your relationships with others or develop specific skills.

 "Coaching is unlocking a person’s potential to maximise their own performance.
-It is helping them learn rather than teaching them" (Whitmore, J, 2005)
+It is helping them learn rather than teaching them" (Whitmore, J, 2004)

-Coaching is "a process that enables learning and development to occur and thus performance to improve.
-To be successful, a coach requires a knowledge and understanding of process as well as the variety of styles, skills and techniques that are appropriate to the context in which coaching takes place" (Parsloe, Eric, 1999)
+Coaching is 'a process that enables learning and development to occur and thus performance to improve.
+To be successful, a coach requires a knowledge and understanding of process as well as the variety of styles, skills, and techniques that are appropriate to the context in which coaching takes place'.
+(Parsloe, Eric 1999)

 Directive versus non-directive coaching